paradise-fi/SymDIVINE/readme.md

 ## Building
 To build SymDIVINE, yout need `cmake`, `make`, `llvm-3.5`, `z3`, `boost`, `flex` and `bison`.

-Then just checkout this repo and run `./configure && cd build && cmake && make`.
+Then just checkout this repo and run `./configure && cd build && make`.
 Final binary is `bin/symdivine`.

 If you run to problems with `docopt`, run `git submodule update --init --recursive`.